Are Machine Guns Legal?

 To make or sell machine guns (and other NFA firearms like silencers) the FFL must also be an SOT.
 This is sometimes incorrectly referred to as having a class 3 license.

-Full-auto machine guns fit into a certain class of firearms called National Firearms Act of 1934 (NFA) firearms.
 These NFA firearms have extra regulations and controls.
 For example, unlike with “standard” firearms, NFA firearms (such as machine guns, silencers, etc.) are registered with the federal government and tracked from lawful owner to lawful owner – permission must be obtained prior to the transfer of these types of firearms and the ATF keeps a log of all currently registered NFA firearms.

 Machine Gun Owners

-Machine gun owners can’t be “prohibited persons.”
+Machine gun owners, or any gun owners for that matter, can’t be “prohibited persons.”

 Well, to be more accurate, a “prohibit person” can’t lawfully possess a machine gun – ownership is irrelevant.